Revisiting the Poor Man's Majoranas: The Spin-Exchange Induced Spillover Effect: Theoretical QD Arrays

 Motivated by recent experimental work reported in Refs.~\cite{Kouwenhoven2023,MinimalModel2}, we revisit the system schematically illustrated in Fig.~\ref{Fig:Fig.1}, which was proposed by some of us in Ref. \cite{Sanches_2025} in treating the minimal Kitaev chain in the presence of an exchange coupling.
 A key feature of our model is the inclusion of multi-energy level effects arising from a quantum spin $S$.
-The simplest theoretical description of this interaction is provided by the Ising Hamiltonian \cite{Sanches_2025}
+The theoretical description of this interaction accounts for the extra spin $S$ coupled to the magnetic field $\vec{B}=B\hat{z},$ which reads